 Strengthen Your Dog’s Immune System

-A fever is an indication that the dog’s immune system is working hard to eliminate whatever is causing the fever.
-There are herbs and vitamins that you can supplement to help strengthen your dog’s immune system.
+A fever is an indication that your dog’s immune system is working hard against whatever is causing the fever.
+There are herbs and vitamins that you can supplement with to help strengthen your dog’s immune system.

-Echinacea is an excellent herb for boosting the immune system.
-You can find natural echinacea products in many stores that help in fighting off low-grade infections.
+- Echinacea is an excellent herb for boosting the immune system and fight off low-grade infections

-Vitamin E can also be given once a day in a dose of about 5-10 mg to help boost the immune system.
+- Vitamin E can also be given once a day to help boost the immune system